 Your weekends are a sacred time.
-Know beforehand what you will be doing, and avoid the trap of staying in bed too long, then hanging on the internet and then doing chores.
+Know beforehand what you will be doing and avoid the trap of staying in bed too long.
 Make sure you have plenty of time for inspiring and interesting activities.

 If you want to be able to think clearly during the day, you need to get your sleep at night.
 If you find it hard, then put an alarm at night to signal your bed-time.